Nvidia Limits RTX 3060 Hash Rate, Unveils New 'Cryptocurrency Mining Processor' Line of GPUs

 These CMP cards also shouldn't have any use for the RT cores or maybe even Tensor cores in Turing and Ampere, which would be a good way of selling off otherwise 'dud' chips.
 Look at the 30HX, with 6GB of memory and a 125W TGP.
 That matches up almost perfectly with a GTX 1660 GDDR6 card.

 That brings us to the relative performance and specs.
 Note that the 90HX lists an Ethereum hash rate of just 86MH/s and a 320W TGP.
 After a bit of tuning, an RTX 3080 can usually do 94MH/s at 250W or less, so these cards (at least out of the box) aren't any better.
 That's probably because Nvidia knows running GPUs at high fan speeds and temperatures for 24/7 use leads to component failures.
-It's why the data center and workstation lines are normally clocks far more conservatively than the consumer line.
+It's why the data center and workstation lines are normally clocked far more conservatively than the consumer line.

 It gets worse as you go down the line, though.
 50HX only does 45MH/s at 250W — that basically matches the tuned performance of the RTX 2060 Super through RTX 2080 Super, with a TGP that's still twice as high as what we measured.
 It's also half the speed of an RTX 3080 while potentially still using the same GPU (10GB VRAM).
-Or maybe it's a TU102 that couldn't work with 11 memory channels, and its been binned with 10 channels.
+Or maybe it's a TU102 that couldn't work with 11 memory channels, so it's been binned with 10 channels.
 Either way, who's going to want this?
 40HX at 36MH/s and 185W and 30HX at 26MH/s and 125W are equally questionable options.

 Of course, we don't have pricing information yet.
 That's going to be a critical factor.
 Maybe this is just a way to more easily sell GPUs to miners at inflated prices.
 Or maybe it's a way to sell otherwise junk silicon to miners are reasonable prices (doubtful).
 Certainly, miners are paying exorbitant pricing on eBay right now.
 If the CMP cards cost more than graphics cards using the same GPU, they're not going to sell well.